bioinfo-ut/Y-mer/README.md

 ---

 ## 🌐 Web Tool
+Apart from the option to run haplogroup calling with existing models in the cluster of the user, we have developed also a simplified WEB tool version which uses fastq or fastq.gz files as input.
+The user may choose for HG predictions between all models provided by us.
+Results page contains links to .txt and Rdata output files with HG predictions as explained above.
+Fastq inputfile size limit is 0.5GB and retrieving time depends on uploaded file size and count of selected models.

 Y-mer uses Y chromosome-specific k-mers and distance-based models to predict Y chromosome haplogroups (Yhg).
 With this tool the user can upload their own data in the form of a fastq file.
 Y-mer will determine the closest Yhg for the uploaded sample in the chosen model on the basis of highest similarity.